ryanmokeefe/js-dom-quotes/README.md

 1. Clone this repo and `cd js-dom-quotes`
 - Open the index page in your browser: `chrome index.html`
+- Add jQuery to the page. ([You can use this CDN](https://ajax.googleapis.com/ajax/libs/jquery/2.2.4/jquery.min.js))
 - Open Chrome's developer tools: <kbd>command + option + j</kbd>
-- Select "elements" from top ribbon
-- Open the console too, by pressing <kbd>Esc</kbd>

 ## Exercise - Selecting DOM elements

 This is an exercise in finding elements on the page (in the DOM).

-Your task is to write javascript, in the console, to retrieve the objects which represent these elements.
+Your task is to write javascript **in the console** to retrieve the objects which represent these elements.

 Start with these: